Kellswork/agirlcodes.dev/posts/fixing-ui-update-issues-react-custom-hooks.md

 In `LocationFilter` component, I initially instantiated the custom hook directly to access the `location` and `handleLocationChange` state, which was intended to manage the data displayed in the table according to a “state” or “location” filter.”

-However, when I click the `view state data` or “view country data” button, there is no change on the UI.
+However, when I click the `view state data` or `view country data` button, there is no change in the UI.

 I checked the location state inside the `LocationFilter` component using the React Developer Tools, and I saw that the `location` and `data` states were updating as expected with the correct value.
 However, the UI did not reflect the changes to the data state when I clicked the button.